 I’m the Administrative Associate in Housing and Residential Life.
 I’m probably the face you’ll see when visiting the Housing Office.
 I’m here to answer questions, address concerns you may have, and do whatever I can to make your stay in the residence halls positive!
 I enjoy any sport involving motors, loud noise, and speed.
 I also enjoy riding my horse and being a part of the Billings Saddle Club.
 Remember to always ask questions and make your experience at MSUB the best it can be!

-I’m Jeff, the Interim Director, Housing & Residential Life.
+I’m Jeff, the Director of Housing & Residential Life.
 You’ll find me walking the halls, attending programs, and eating in the dining hall.
 I also co-coordinate and teach for our four-year leadership program and am a fixture at freshmen orientations.
 I like to read non-fiction books and cook!
 I love the outdoors and spend a lot of time hiking and snowshoeing, as well as “playing” golf.
 I am the voice of Yellowjacket basketball, along with student Jacob Letman.
 We provide live play-by-play coverage via the web for all the home action.
 It is a secret passion I have and I absolutely love it.
 Whatever you do in life, remember to step up, work hard, and make a difference.

 I am the Assistant Hall Director in the residence halls at MSUB.
 If you're living in the halls and ever need anything, I will be one of the people to go to!
 I help handle daily operations of the residence halls.
 I am a graduate of MSUB and absolutely love being a Yellowjacket!
 I also enjoy hiking, backpacking, skiing, fly fishing, and playing outside in the sun.
 If there's one thing I can tell you about college, it would be to get involved, join a club or organization, and make lots of friends while you are here!